 - Withdraw the cash you’ll need during your trip if staying in country.
 You can also pre-calculate how much you might need in foreign cash, so you’re prepared to pull out money when you arrive.

-EXTRA TIP: The easiest and cheapest way to get cash in a foreign country is to use the ATM at the airport.
+PRO TIP: The easiest and cheapest way to get cash in a foreign country is to use the ATM at the airport.
 Just be sure you’ve alerted your bank that you’ll be traveling overseas.

 A Few Days Before